Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Notations and Preliminaries

 \subsection{Minimum Weight Distribution}

-The distance spectrum of an $(N,K)$ binary linear block code, denoted by $A_d$, is the number of codewords of the code with the Hamming weight $d$.
+The distance spectrum of an $(N, K)$ binary linear block code, denoted by $A_d$, is the number of codewords of the code with the Hamming weight $d$.
 The pairwise error probability between two codewords modulated by BPSK differing in $d$ positions and coherently detected in the AWGN channel is $Q\left(\sqrt{\frac{{2dRE_b}}{{{N_0}}}}\right)$, where $E_b$ is the energy of the transmitted bit, $N_0$ is the one-sided power spectral density of AWGN and

 is the probability that a Gaussian random variable with zero mean and unit variance exceeds the value $x$.
-Assuming that an all-zero codeword $\bf 0$ is transmitted, the UB \cite{LinShuBook} of ML performance is
+Assuming that an all-zero codeword $\bf 0$ is transmitted, the union bound \cite{LinShuBook} of ML performance is